noaa-pifsc/reefmapper/README.md

-# Reef Mapper | NCRMP Structure-from-Motion workflow
+# Reef Mapper | NCRMP Structure-from-Motion Workflow Scripts

-This script automates the batch processing of georeferenced, time-series coral reef photomosaics using Agisoft Metashape.
-It follows the Structure-from-Motion (SfM) workflow to generate 3D models and mosaics from photographic images of coral reefs.
-The script is designed to handle large datasets and streamline the processing pipeline for efficient monitoring and analysis.
-It includes functions for reading image files, processing them using Agisoft Metashape, and logging the processing details.
-Key features include:
+These scripts automate the batch processing of georeferenced, time-series coral reef photomosaics using Agisoft Metashape.
+They follow a Structure-from-Motion (SfM) workflow to generate 3D models and mosaics from photographic images of coral reefs, streamlining the processing pipeline for efficient monitoring and analysis.

-- test
-- Automatic generation of 3D models and mosaics
-- Handling of batch processing
+## Features
+- **Batch Processing:** Automates the full SfM workflow for multiple sites or datasets.
+- **Photo Management:** Reads and validates image files from user-specified directories.
+- **Automated Alignment:** Matches and aligns photos, builds sparse and dense point clouds.
+- **Marker Detection & Scaling:** Detects ground control markers and applies scale bars.
+- **Quality Control:** Filters images and points based on quality metrics.
+- **Export:** Generates and exports DEMs, orthomosaics, and processing reports.
-- Logging of processing steps and results
+- **Logging:** Logs all processing steps and results for reproducibility and troubleshooting.
+- **Compatibility:** Two script versions for legacy and current Metashape Python APIs.

 <img src="./docs/s01.png" />